mclightf/ST558-Project-1/README.md

 ## Contacting the API

-We will define a few functions to help us contact the Pokémon API.
+We will define a functions to help us contact the Pokémon API.
 In terms of endpoints, this API has many groups of them.
 Below are the groups with their respective endpoints:

 -   **Berries** - Berries, Berry Firmnesses, and Berry Flavors.
 -   **Contests** - Contest Types, Contest Effects, and Super Contest